CallmeJooj/TitleIdVerifier3DS/README.md

 - Execute the file
 - Done!
 - In some time it'll scan the IDs in real time and show them to you.
 It'll also leave a txt file with the links and name of the titles

+The executable provided was made using PyInstaller.
+Any issues with it try running the .py file directly.